nikkijuk/nikkijuk.github.io/README.md

-There's good reason to solve conflict between software developers and managers, or said otherwise: between creative - open - and administrative - consious - persons / roles..
+There's good reason to solve conflict between software developers and managers, or said otherwise: between creative - open - and administrative - conscientious - persons / roles..

 As [Jordan Peterson](https://bigthink.com/videos/how-important-is-it-that-your-job-matches-your-personality-extremely/)
-states:
+observes
 “So there’s this terrible tension in organizations, and I think what generally happens is all the creative people are there at the beginning.
 They get chased out until you have nothing but managers and administrators.